Symi sailing holidays

 Agios Vasíleios (St Basil) - Άγιος Βασίλειος is a much indented bay with a wonderful anchorage in the far NE corner.

-It features one of the most beautiful beaches (very fine pebbles and sand) of the island with negligible tourism since the beach is accessible only by boat.
+It features one of the most beautiful beaches (very fine pebbles and sand) of the island with a negligible amount of tourism since the beach is accessible only by boat.

 Saint Basil